 Children's Online Privacy Protection

 We care about the safety and privacy of children online, and therefore comply with the Children's Online Privacy Protection Act of 1998 (COPPA).
 COPPA, and its accompanying FTC regulations, establish United States federal law that protects the privacy of children under the age of 13.
 Our site is not intended to solicit information of any kind from children under 13.
-We never knowingly accept any information of
+Should we become aware that we inadvertently acquired personal information or other data from users under the age of 13, we will delete the information as soon as possible.